formkiq/docs.formkiq.com/docs/tutorials/Documents/site-classification-schemas.md

 # Site / Classification Schemas

-This guide demonstrates how to organized documents through using **Site Schemas** and **Classification Schemas**.
+This tutorial demonstrates how to organize documents using **Site Schemas** and **Classification Schemas**.

-We will be:

-* Creating a Site Schema which will require certain attributes added to each document

-* Creating a Classification Schema which will categorize documents
+## What You Will Build

+You will create attribute definitions, configure a site schema that requires an attribute on every document, configure a classification schema with a composite key, add valid and invalid documents, and search documents by classification attributes.

 The code for the tutorial can be found on the [FormKiQ Github Tutorials](https://github.com/formkiq/tutorials/tree/master/java/schemas)

-## What you’ll need
+## Before You Begin

 * A text editor or IDE - for example [IntelliJ IDEA](https://www.jetbrains.com/idea/download)